opdavies/oliverdavies.uk/source/_posts/2010-10-22-better-photo-gallery-21.md

 nav: blog
 slug: create-better-photo-gallery-drupal-part-21
 ---
-Today, I realised that I hadn't published the code that I used to create the total figures of galleries and photos at the top of the gallery (I said at the end of <a title="Create a Better Photo Gallery in Drupal - Part 2" href="internal:node/74">Part 2</a> that I'd include it in <a title="Create a Better Photo Gallery in Drupal - Part 3" href="internal:node/75">Part 3</a>, but I forgot).
+Today, I realised that I hadn't published the code that I used to create the total figures of galleries and photos at the top of the gallery (I said at the end of [Part 2](/blog/create-better-photo-gallery-drupal-part-2 "Create a Better Photo Gallery in Drupal - Part 2") that I'd include it in [Part 3](/blog/create-better-photo-gallery-drupal-part-3 "Create a Better Photo Gallery in Drupal - Part 3"), but I forgot).
 So, here it is:

 ~~~php
 <?php